zhanglab/psamm/docs/commands.rst

 The ``primarypairs`` command will run slowly on models that contain artificial reactions such as biomass reactions or condensed biosynthesis reactions.
-Because the reactant/product pair prediciton in these reactions is not as biologically meaningful these reactions can be excluded through the ``--exclude`` option.
+Because the reactant/product pair prediction in these reactions is not as biologically meaningful these reactions can be excluded through the ``--exclude`` option.
 This option can be used to either give reaction IDs to exclude or to give an input file containing a list of reactions